madamow/pyEW/README.md

 Stellar spectrum
  - must be in ascii file,
  - must be in laboratory wavelength scale
+ - it should be normalized (the continuum fit does not have to be perfect, continuum will be corrected locally)

 Line list
 - pyEW is written to give an output file ready for MOOG,